Why Understanding the Real History of Snake Oil…and How it Became Synonymous with Quackery…is Critical to Understand for Your Health Today

 That shows a plausible scientific rationale for how snake oil could actually work.
 So, let me see.
 Is there any other research on snake oil?

-A search of ‘snake oil’ on Pubmed brings up 166 results.
-Of these about three quarters of them are simply into question something else like stem cell therapy, fish oil, coffee, DHEA, cinnamon, probiotics, sports medicine specialists and even Pokemon GO…seriously.
+A search of ‘snake oil’ on Pubmed brings up 185 results.
+Of these about three quarters of them are simply using the term to question something else like stem cell therapy, fish oil, coffee, DHEA, cinnamon, probiotics, sports medicine specialists and even Pokemon GO…seriously.

 There’s a few that are off topic.
 And then a grand total of four scientific papers actually about snakes and their oil!